-NSS are responsible for the payments to primary care practitioners, Scottish Infected Blood Scheme and MESH payments on behalf of the NHS Scotland territorial Health Boards.
+NSS is responsible for the payments to primary care practitioners, Scottish Infected Blood Scheme and MESH payments on behalf of the NHS Scotland territorial Health Boards.
 Cash is drawn down from Scottish Government on a monthly basis to ensure payment to all contractors under the Medical, Pharmacy, Dental and Ophthalmic contractor streams.

-The Director of Practitioner and Counter Fraud Services Strategic Business Unit is responsible for the delivery of this service.
+The Director of Practitioner and Counter Fraud Services is responsible for the delivery of this service.